Marriott Rewards Premier Credit Card Review

 The Marriott Rewards Premier Credit Card, however, could appeal to both casual and frequent travelers, including those who might sometimes stay at other hotels - as long as they have decent credit.

 We reviewed the positives (and the negatives) of the Marriott Rewards Premier Credit Card, and how to decide if this is the right travel rewards card for you.

 The reason people are so attracted to the Marriott Rewards Premier Credit Card is because cardholders can enjoy a complimentary one-night hotel stay every year, plus a killer sign-up bonus.
 Along with those sweet perks, here are some other main benefits of the card:

 - Earn 80,000 bonus points after you spend $3,000 in the first 3 months after opening the account

-- Free night stay at a category 1-5 hotel after your account anniversary
+- Complimentary night stay at a category 1-5 hotels after your account anniversary

 - Earn 5 points for every $1 spent at over 4,000 Marriott locations worldwide, including The Ritz-Carlton locations

 - Earn 2 points for every $1 spent on airline tickets purchased directly with the airline, and at car rental agencies & restaurants